-A registrar also may need to know which plans their facility and physician's contract with because non-contracted insurance plans may require statements of financial responsibility (waivers) or may need to have the patient re-directed to their home hospital for treatment
+A registrar also may need to know which plans their facility and physicians contract with because non-contracted insurance plans may require statements of financial responsibility (waivers) or may need to have the patient re-directed to their home hospital for treatment.

-They also need to know if certain insurance carriers required authorizations for services prior to treatment.
+They also need to know if certain insurance carriers require authorizations for services prior to treatment.